inoi/trombi/doc/python-api.rst

    :class:`collections.Sequence`.

    Due to the subclassing of :class:`collections.Sequence`, behaves kind of like a tuple.
-Support :func:`len`, accessing items with dictionary like syntax and iterating over result rows using :func:`iter`.
+Supports :func:`len`, accessing items with dictionary like syntax and iterating over result rows using :func:`iter`.